Khaidde/GB-Emulator/README.md

 # GB-Emulator

-A Gameboy/Gameboy Color emulator aimed at accuracy.
-This project is meant to be a learning exercise in C++.
+An accurate Gameboy/Gameboy Color emulator meant to be a learning exercise in writing emulators.
 There are a ton of other gameboy emulators such as Gambatte, BGB and SameBoy which have better UIs, debuggers, and accuracy.
-I am doing this as a fun side project.

 # TODO